Overparameterized Linear Regression under Adversarial Attacks: Adversarial robustness of linear models

 \subsection{$\ell_p$ adversaries}

-We now turn to the study of $\ell_p$ adversarial attacks when $p \not= 2$.
+We now turn to the study of $\ell_p$-adversarial attacks when $p \not= 2$.
 As in Eq.~\eqref{eq:bounds-linear-regression}, let $q$ be the complement of $p$.
-The following well-known relationship between vector norms will be useful in our developments.
+The following well-known relationship between vector norms will be useful in our development.

 \begin{lemma}[Relationship between vector $p$-norms] Let $p$ and $q$ be values in the range $[1, \infty]$ and $\mhat{\beta}\in\R^m$.
 Assume that $q > p$, then:

 \end{lemma} The leftmost inequality follows from an application of Minkowski's inequality and the rightmost from an application of H\"older's inequality.